tap349/tap349.github.io/_posts/2018-04-26-react-native-genymotion.md

 ### reloading doesn't work

 there's a connection with packager but no requests are sent to development server for some reason.

 so requests are sent to development server only after running application with `react-native run-android` but are no longer sent after the first reload.

 **solution**

 install GApps (see configuration).

-### pushes and notifications are not received
+### pushes are not received

-it turns out no push token is associated with user device (just like on iOS emulator).
+no push token is associated with user device (just like on iOS emulator).

 **solution**